rakesh018/Receipt-Rocket/README.md

 ![Receipt Rocket Architecture](workflow.png)

 This diagram illustrates the overall architecture of Receipt Rocket, showcasing the flow of receipt extraction and processing through various components.
+Only text extraction by Tesseract uses Deep Learning Techniques.

 ## Features